 Elevating passenger experience

-How do you take a former US Airways international transfer hub and reinvent it to meet the needs of the Pittsburgh region whilst reducing long-term costs?
+How do you take a former US Airways international transfer hub and reinvent it to meet the needs of the Pittsburgh region while reducing long-term costs?
 The answer is to make the airport smaller, reduce the number of gates, repurpose existing terminal spaces and eliminate the reliance on the Automated People Mover/Track Transit System.

 Opened in 1992 Pittsburgh International Airport was served by a satellite transfer terminal linked by the APM/TTS.
 Following the collapse of US Airways the airport has reinvented itself as a point to point destination.
-By providing a new landside terminal adjacent to the existing airside terminal and adopting the “single roof terminal” concept the Terminal Modernisation Programme looks to repurpose unused areas within the existing terminal buildings and ensure there is no longer an operational reliance on the APM/TTS, as a result maintenance costs are significantly reduced.
+By providing a new landside terminal adjacent to the existing airside terminal and adopting the “single roof terminal” concept the Terminal Modernization Program looks to repurpose unused areas within the existing terminal buildings and ensure there is no longer an operational reliance on the APM/TTS, as a result maintenance costs are significantly reduced.

 The design team has ensured the new landside terminal meets the needs of Pittsburgh, the key stakeholders and airlines whilst benefiting the traveling public and align the facility with the needs of a modern passenger experience.